Reconnect Chrome devices to managed networks

 - Find your devices that were online during the issue by entering "sync:" and the time period 9:50am-11:50am Pacific Time.
 Be sure to adjust time period to your timezone.
 For example, for Eastern time, enter:

-The list of devices are likely affected by the connectivity issue.
-As you fix the issue for your devices, you can run the query again and those devices will no longer appear in the results.
+The list shows the devices that are likely affected by the connectivity issue.
+As you fix the issue for your devices, you can run the query again, and the fixed devices will no longer appear in the results.

 Use other 3rd party tools